Skip to content

 Timely communications

-Communication is critical for every incentive, and it goes without saying the approach needs to be similar to most projects in that there are ‘before’, ‘during’, and ‘after’ stages of communication.
+Communication is critical for every incentive, and the approach needs to be similar to most projects in that there are ‘before’, ‘during’, and ‘after’ stages of communication.

 Before

 Awareness and promotion: your goal is to make partners aware of the incentive and entice them to register to participate.
-You need to communicate this via a number of different channels to maximise the reach of the message.
+You need to communicate this via several different channels to maximise the reach of the message.
 These could include:

-• via webinar – if you run regular update webinars for your partners, include a section to highlight up-and-coming incentives; and
+• Via webinar – if you run regular update webinars for your partners, include a section to highlight up-and-coming incentives

 During